hussainmuzzamil/jQuery.ish/README.md

 - include the parts of jQuery that we can't live without and use native js methods for everything else
 - download size of less than 1k minified and gzipped
 - offer 100% jQuery compatible syntax
-- full suport for jQuery style chaining
+- full support for jQuery style chaining

 ## This project is NOT to: